britram/rains-prototype/draft-trammell-rains-protocol.md

 # Security Considerations

-TODO: point at {{signatures-in-assertions}}, {{on-confidentiality-and-integrity-protection}}, and {{authority-signer-interface}}. note that shards for proving non-existence of a name are equivalent to NSEC, and that there is explicitly no
+TODO: point at {{signatures-in-assertions}}, {{on-confidentiality-and- integrity-protection}}, and {{authority-signer-interface}}. note that shards for proving non-existence of a name are equivalent to NSEC, and that there is explicitly no resistance against zone enumeration.

 # Acknowledgments

-Daniele Asoni, Laurent Chuat, Joe Hildebrand, Steve Matsumoto, Adrian Perrig, Raphael Reischuk, Stephen Shirley, Andrew Sullivan, Suzanne Woolf.
+Daniele Asoni, Laurent Chuat, Ted Hardie, Joe Hildebrand, Steve Matsumoto, Adrian Perrig, Raphael Reischuk, Stephen Shirley, Andrew Sullivan, Suzanne Woolf.